How long will the expenses of Summer stay with you?

 For many, the Autumn Season is a financial reckoning of sorts.
 Vacations, school supplies, and Summer camps can take a toll on your finances that last longer than Autumn leaves.

-If you charged your way through summer fun and now you're wondering how to dig your way out of debt I have some tips for you.
+If you charged your way through summer fun and now you're wondering how to dig your way out of vacation debt I have some tips for you.

-Tips for Recovering from Summer Debt
+Tips for Recovering from Vacation Debt

 Make a list of what you spent money on.